Knotweed buds, early spring

 As we refined our project for 2022, we determined that the three most successful methods have been: smothering with pond liner, cover with metal mesh, and cutting monthly (no significant difference was found between monthly and weekly cutting).
 These three mechanical methods have so far proven to be the most effective combat techniques with the least amount of maintenance labor required.

-This project continues: we will use the knowledge gained from the 2021 and 2022 field seasons during 2023 to continue seeking and refining the most cost- and labor-effective method of non-chemical removal of Japanese Knotweed.
-When we feel we have learned what we can, and begin to close out the treatment plots, we will plant native vegetation over the previously infested Japanese knotweed area, and will continue to monitor them.
+We used the knowledge gained from the 2021 and 2022 field seasons during 2023 to continue seeking and refining the most cost- and labor-effective method of non-chemical removal of Japanese Knotweed.
+Due to the unexpected flooding impacts, MRBA staff have decided to delay native plantings until later into 2024.
+When we feel we have learned what we can, and begin to close out the treatment plots, we will plant native vegetation over the previously infested Japanese knotweed area, and will continue to monitor them. .

 Map of the layout of our 2021 Riverwalk Park site in Montgomery.